Men’s Soccer Battles And Earns Points At American University In 1-1 Draw

 The two sides had nine shots a piece, Longwood had the edge in shots on goal with four to American’s three.

-The Lancers concluded what was a five game road trip to start the season
+The Lancers concluded what was a four game road trip to start the season

 UP NEXT